 On Air Now

-Two brothers from Poole are among five men charged, after half a tonne of cocaine was found on a private jet.
+Two brothers from Poole are among five men going on trial, after half a tonne of cocaine was found on a private jet.

 An Italian living in Bournemouth and two Spanish men are also due to face trial at Woolwich Crown Court.

 The discovery is believed to be one of the largest recent seizures of its kind.